meeting-room-reservation-group/meeting-room-reservation-group/_posts/2016-05-02-create-project.md

 - TODO

-## Add the Project Files to the Local Git Repository
+## Add and Commit the Project Files to the Local Git Repository

 - TODO